 \begin{enumerate} \item Consequence: `` this may limit your ability to use the Services.'' \end{enumerate}

-Conversely, the following example ``partial ground truth'' annotations show the expert annotation in quotations, while the bolded words are what the model correctly choose to include in its response.
+Conversely, the following example ``Partial Ground Truth'' annotations show the expert annotation in quotations, while the underlined words are what the model correctly choose to additionally include in its response:

-\begin{enumerate} \item Recipient: ``trusted companies \textbf{that work with, or on behalf of, Crowdmark to process information}'' \item Condition: ``to comply with its general obligations under the GDPR, \textbf{in particular to process the personal data it collects in accordance with Articles 5 and 6, and to comply with Articles 13, 14, 24, 30 and 32, and to comply with any actionable rights of the data subject}'' \end{enumerate}
+\begin{enumerate} \item Recipient: ``trusted companies'' \uline{that work with, or on behalf of, Crowdmark to process information} \item Condition: ``to comply with its general obligations under the GDPR,'' \uline{in particular to process the personal data it collects in accordance with Articles 5 and 6, and to comply with Articles 13, 14, 24, 30 and 32, and to comply with any actionable rights of the data subject} \end{enumerate}

-Despite the fact that the combined ``Expansive Ground Truth'' and ``Partial Ground Truth'' codes represent only 34 of the 188 errors (18\%); we emphasize this finding as particularly exciting because they demonstrate that the model can identify precise annotations for the requested parameter.
-In other words, the model's ability has surpassed that of our highly-trained human annotators for these situations.
+Combined, ``Expansive Ground Truth'' and ``Partial Ground Truth'' codes represent only 9 of the 37 errors (24\%); however, we emphasize this finding as particularly exciting because they demonstrate that the model can identify precise annotations for the requested parameter.
+In other words, the model's ability has surpassed that of our trained human annotators in these situations.